Application Configuration

 file

-is the name of the file, starting from the base_path
+is the name of the Markdown file starting from base_path.

 css_files

-are lists of CSS and JS files that will
+are lists of CSS and JS files to include in the rendered HTML.

 picocss

-is a boolean indicating whether the PicoCSS CSS file should be
+is a boolean indicating whether the PicoCSS stylesheet should be loaded.

 @router.route(path='/markdown', methods=['GET'])